Supermagnum/piezoelectric/README.md

 The reason why these devices often sound tinny is because the piezo sensor presents its signal through a series capacitance which is small, typically 15nF or less.
 When wired to a normal 50 kilohm line input this forms a high-pass filter, which eliminates the bass.

-It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
+One of these can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.

-Mechanics may even use it to discover trouble with bearings or other mechanisms not easily opened.
+Mechanics may even use one of these to discover trouble with bearings or other mechanisms not easily opened or stopped.

-Should also work nice with hydrophones.
+They should also work nice with hydrophones.
 PZT-5H tubes is best for that.

 In case of a hydrophone it's possible to have the hydrophone attached with a long cable and the amplifier/buffer circuit close to the piezoelectric elements.
 It's of course extremely important that the circuit board and connections are absolutely waterproof.